This blog was originally written in Oct. 2021. It was updated in June 2023 for accuracy and comprehensiveness.

 By definition, CSR is the act of aligning a company’s operations and planning with broad and measurable goals for the overall purpose of societal and environmental good.
 This responsibility is often manifested through the reduction of waste and pollutants, achieving a more sustainable supply chain, and contributing to social causes and philanthropic efforts, all while still meeting business targets.

 In the 1930s, CSR was devised as a moral imperative for directors of large companies to uphold the public interest.
 Behind the thought, A. A. Berle and Merrick Dodd, both lawyers, disagreed on its enforcement.
 Berle believed it should be law, while Dodd thought it should exist as a matter of trust.

-Following this framework, corporations have increasingly valued the act of factoring people and planet into their business practices - to varying degrees of success.
-The mid-1980s to 1990s saw some corporate backlash, as giants began to feel over-regulated and constrained by this more expansive view of growth, as companies worked to figure out a structure of business that works for their goals.
-Since then, the philosophy behind "better" or "responsible" business has flowered into many variations, some of which we explore below:
+The latter won out, and for decades, businesses voluntarily operated and experimented with CSR initiatives, increasingly valuing the act of factoring people and planet into their business practices to varying degrees of success.
+The mid-1980s to 1990s saw some corporate backlash: As giants began to feel over-regulated and constrained by this more expansive and worldly view of growth, companies worked to figure out a structure of business that worked for their goals first.

 B Corp Certification for Better Business

 A certified B Corp is a business that has woven a social mission into the fabric of its business practice.
-These companies undergo a rigorous review by the non-profit B Lab, which evaluates companies based on their vision of business for a better world.
-The companies that qualify are often hybrid models of business, some amalgamation of: transparent for-profit with not-for-profit ideals, working to harm no one and benefit everyone.
-It's a complicated and oft-updated view of business, which requires more stringent certification than the legal category of Benefit Corporation.
+These companies undergo a rigorous review by the nonprofit B Lab, which evaluates companies based on their vision of business for a better world.